Justin Dowley, Non-executive Chairman

-- Oversee the effective operations of the Workforce Advisory Panel in ensuring the views of the Group’s business unit workforces are considered in its discussions and decision-making.
+- Oversee the effective operations of the Workforce Advisory Panel in ensuring the views of the Group’s workforces are considered in its discussions and decision-making.

-- Report to shareholders and give consideration to all other significant financial matters.
+- Report to shareholders and give consideration to all significant financial matters.

 - Agree Board succession plans and consider the evaluation of the Board’s performance over the preceding year.

 - Oversee the Group’s risk management and internal control systems.

 - Determine the nature and extent of the risks the Group is willing to take.